-It seems that as a society the ability to show respect is becoming a lost art.
+It seems that the ability to show respect is becoming a lost art.

 In the real world, not everyone will automatically give you the respect you deserve as a human being.
 But there's a simple principle that will almost always help you to earn that respect:

-To earn respect, you've got to give respect.
+To earn respect, you have to give respect.